cfw-guide/cemu.cfw.guide/_pages/en_US/using-async.md

 1. On the top bar, click `Debug` -> `Experimental`
 1. Enable `Async compile (Vulkan)`

 Cemu should now start compiling shaders and pipelines asynchronously.
-If you have downloaded new drivers, you will have to recompile all pipelines again.
+If you have downloaded new drivers or update Cemu, you will have to recompile all pipelines while playing again.